AI Policy - Safe Security

 Does SAFE share any data with Third Parties?

-The data user submit and the responses users receive via AI features in the SAFE platform are not used to train, fine-tune or improve any LLM models or services.
 For third-party hosted models, each data request is sent to the third-party provider individually over an TLS encrypted service, to process and send back to SAFE.
-Other than prompts, data is not persisted.

-Customer prompts are stored by SAFE for individual user history, analysis and abuse prevention.
-Customers can request prompt removal by contacting SAFE support.
+Customer prompts barring any PII data are stored and may be processed by SAFE for individual user history, identifying and resolving errors, analysis of recurring issues and abuse prevention.
+Customers can request prompt removal from conversion history by contacting SAFE support.

 Is it possible to limit the LLM providers used by the SAFE Platform?